daru23/node-cluster/README.md

 # node-cluster
-http server cluster to use all resources in possible in the server
+http server cluster to use all resources in possible in the server.
+Recommended when more that one core is available.

 #First Run
 ```